 Kid's School Holiday Clinics

-School Holiday activity for December 2017
+School Holiday activity for EASTER 2018

 The game of golf is experiencing a boom period, with more and more kids discovering the excitement of a day at the golf course with their friends.
 New facilities that offer children affordable memberships to play the game are being constructed throughout the country and the world.